withastro/docs/src/pages/en/reference/adapter-reference.md

 }
 ```

-Once you [publish your adapter to npm](https://docs.npmjs.com/cli/v8/commands/npm-publish), running `astro add example` will install your package with any peer dependencies.
+Once you [publish your adapter to npm](https://docs.npmjs.com/cli/v8/commands/npm-publish), running `astro add example` will install your package with any peer dependencies specified in your `package.json`.
 We will also instruct users to update their project config manually.